E. J. Bellocq: The Storyville photographs

 All the photographs are portraits of women.
 Some are nude, some dressed, others posed as if acting a mysterious narrative.
 Many of the negatives were badly damaged, in part deliberately, which encouraged speculation.
 Many of the faces had been scraped out; whether this was done by Bellocq, his Jesuit priest brother who inherited them after E. J.'s death or someone else is unknown.
 Bellocq is the most likely candidate, since the damage was done while the emulsion was still wet.
 In a few photographs the women wore masks.

 Some prints made by Bellocq have since surfaced.
-These are far more conventional than the full-negative prints made by Friedlander.
+These are far more conventional than the prints made by Friedlander.

 The Storyville photographs not only serve as a record of the prostitutes, but also the interiors of the businesses that housed them.

 Bellocq in literature and film

 The mystique about Bellocq has inspired several fictional versions of his life, notably Louis Malle's 1978 film Pretty Baby, in which Bellocq was played by Keith Carradine.
 He also appears in Michael Ondaatje's novel Coming Through Slaughter and is a protagonist in Peter Everett's novel Bellocq's Women.
 These works take many liberties with the facts of Bellocq's life.

 The photographs have inspired imaginative literature about the women in them.
 There are several collections of poems, notably Brooke Bergan's Storyville: A Hidden Mirror and Natasha Trethewey's Bellocq's Ophelia.

 The 1974 book Storyville, New Orleans: Being an Authentic, Illustrated Account of the Notorious Red-Light District by Al Rose gives an overview of the history of prostitution in New Orleans with many photographs by Bellocq.

 In 1971, Storyville Portraits won a mention at the Rencontres d'Arles's Book Award, France.

-The 1983 novel Fat Tuesday by R. Wright Campbell features a thinly-veiled depiction of Bellocq, a photographer named B.E.
+The 1983 novel Fat Tuesday by R. Wright Campbell features a thinly veiled depiction of Bellocq, a photographer named B.E.
 Locque.

-Bellocq appears as a fictional character in David Fulmer's Storyville novels Chasing the Devil's Tail and Rampart Street.
-He is also a character in Madam: A Novel of New Orleans by Cari Lynn and Kellie Martin.